stavallo/ofsoftswitch13/README.md

-# OpenFlow 1.3 Software Switch + ns-3 Network Simulator
+# OpenFlow 1.3 Software Switch for ns-3 Network Simulator

 This is an [OpenFlow 1.3][ofp13] compatible user-space software switch implementation, forked from the original [CPqD OpenFlow 1.3 Software Switch][cpqdofs13] and slightly modified to proper integration with [ns-3 Network Simulator][ns-3].